piper-audio/waves-ui-piper/README.md

   makes scrolling very simple, but unfortunately means there is an implementation-dependent limit on how wide the underlying shape data can be.
 This version of the library changes that so that only the visible area is drawn into the SVG at all.
-This makes it scale to longer source material, but means there is more updating to do during scrolling.
+This means it can handle longer source material, but also means there is more work to do during scrolling.
 * The way shapes are rendered and updated has changed, to add a caching step for shapes (like the waveform) that benefit from